christiskatsouris/PermLURM/README.md

 ## Notes:

-1. This R package employs the novel IVX-P estimator proposed in the literature recently and aims to investigate the performance of the specific resampling method such as the permutation-based approach for robust statistical inference purposes.
+1. This R package employs the novel IVX-P estimator proposed in the literature recently and aims to investigate the performance of the specific resampling method such as the permutation-based approach for robust statistical inference purposes in comparison to conventional method as well as the bootstrap-based approach.

 2.